jopemachine-arvis/arvis/documents/trigger-description.md

 When you type the command in search window, the commands shows up.

-And you can give some query like `Keyword` type. the querys are passed in `script_filter` in form of `{query}`.
+And you can give some query like `Keyword` type. the querys are passed in `scriptFilter` in form of `{query}`.

 And result of the scripts shows in the search window, you can select and press them.

-When you pressing the enter key on your selected item, `action` is triggered.
+When you pressing the enter key on your selected item, `actions` is triggered.

-And `action` with `modifiers` key with other than `normal` is only triggered when you press the modifier key together.
+And `actions` with `modifiers` key with other than `normal` is only triggered when you press the modifier key together.

 [Click me to check available attributes](./scriptfilter-description.md)

 ## Hotkey

-You can register `hotkey` to run a specific `action`.
+You can register `hotkey` to run a specific `actions`.

 Example: